Local-global questions for divisibility in commutative algebraic groups: Known affirmative results about the local-global divisibility problem and Cassels' question

+Gillibert and Ranieri considered the restriction of Problem \ref{prob1} to torsion points of elliptic curves over number fields and showed that in this case the answer is affirmative for all powers of every $p\geq 3$ \cite{GG}.
+Their result is best possible, since for powers of $2$ the local-global principle fails even in this case.

+In the case of global fields of positive characteristic, the problem was treated by Creutz and Voloch in the mentioned \cite{CV}.
+In particular they showed some counterexamples to Problem \ref{prob1} in elliptic curves and also some counterexamples to Cassels' question.
+An analogue of Problem \ref{prob1} for Drinfeld modules and respectively Carlitz modules was studied in \cite{Hei} and \cite{NNDQ}.
+In \cite{Hei}, van der Heiden considered the problem for Drinfeld modules of rank 1 and rank 2 over function fields.
+The answer is affirmative in many cases, but there are counterexamples too (see in particular \cite[Theorem 18]{Hei}).
+In \cite{NNDQ}, Dong Quan Ngoc Nguyen studied a generalization of such a problem for Carlitz modules over function fields and generalizes van der Heiden's results by giving some sufficient conditions to have an affirmative answer.

-As explained in Section \ref{h1loc_sha}, the triviality of $H^1_{\textrm{loc}}(G,\E[q])$ implies the triviality of $\Sha(k,\E[q])$.
-Then, in view of Theorem \ref{Creu1}, Theorem \ref{teo_prv} assures an affirmative answer to Cassels' question (i.e. Problem 3) over $\QQ$ for all prime numbers $p\geq 5$.
+Regarding Cassels' question, as showed in Proposition \ref{triviality}, the triviality of $H^1_{\textrm{loc}}(G,\E[q])$ implies the triviality of $\Sha(k,\E[q])$.
+For elliptic curves we have $\E[q]\simeq \E[q]^{\vee}$ and consequently $\Sha(k,\E[q])\simeq \Sha(k,\E[q]^{\vee})$.
+Then, in view of Theorem \ref{thm_cre2}, Theorem \ref{teo_prv} (see also Corollary \ref{corPRV}) assures an affirmative answer to Cassels' question over $\QQ$ for all prime numbers $p\geq 5$.
 We have also an affirmative answer to Problem 2, for all $r\geq 0$, for every $q=p^l$, with $p\geq 5$ and $l\geq 1$.
-Furthermore, for a general number field $k$, Theorem \ref{teo_prv}, combined with Corollary \ref{cor_mer}, imply an affirmative answer to Cassels' question (respectively to Problem 2, for all $r$) in elliptic curves over $k$, for every $p> ( 3^{[k:\Q] /2} + 1 )^2$ (resp. for all powers $p^l$ of a prime $p> ( 3^{[k:\Q] /2} + 1 )^2$).
+Furthermore, for a general number field $k$, Theorem \ref{teo_prv}, combined with Corollary \ref{cor_mer}, imply an affirmative answer to Cassels' question (respectively to Problem 2, for all $r$) in elliptic curves over $k$, for every $p> ( 3^{[k:\Q] /2} + 1 )^2$ (resp. for all powers $p^l$ of every $p> ( 3^{[k:\Q] /2} + 1 )^2$).
+A description of how to reach these conclusions by combining the cited theorems does not appear in the literature before.
+The conclusions themselves for $k\neq \QQ$ do not appear in the literature too (the case when $k=\QQ$ is mentioned in \cite{Cre2} as a consequence of \cite{PRV3}).
+Here we explicitly resume all these conclusions for Cassels' question in the next theorem.

+\begin{thm} Let $ \E $ be an elliptic curve defined over a number field $k$.
+Then Cassels' question has an affirmative answer for all $p > ( 3^{[k:\Q] /2} + 1 )^2$ in $\E$ over $k$.
+In addition, when $k=\QQ$, Cassels' question has an affirmative answer for all $p\geq 5$. \end{thm}